7 Easy Dishes for a Thanksgiving Potluck

 It means I get to spend plenty of time enjoying all things turkey but less than an hour making my dish.
 And then we’re going to have a dance party with all the free time that we’re NOT spending in the kitchen.

 And when you’re only bringing one dish, you want to be sure it’s both delicious and easy.
+If none of the options below are striking you as “the one”, save yourself some stress and check out my extensive roundup of 35 Thanksgiving recipes that can specifically be made ahead.

 7 Easy Dishes for a Thanksgiving Potluck: